-The Prague Dependency Treebank of Spoken Czech 2.0 is a corpus of spoken language, consisting of 742,257 tokens and 73,835 sentences, representing 6,174 minutes (over 100 hours) of spontaneous dialogs.
-The dialogs have been recorded, transcribed and edited in several interlinked layers: audio recordings, automatic and manual transcripts and manually reconstructed text.
-These layers along with morphological annotation were part of the first version of the corpus (PDTSC 1.0).
-Version 2.0 is extended by annotation at the dependency syntax layer and the “deep” syntax layer, which contains semantic roles and relations as well as annotation of coreference.
-PDTSC 2.0 is freely and publicly available (licence).
+The Prague Dependency Treebank of Spoken Czech 2.0 is a corpus of spoken language, consisting of 742,316 tokens and 73,835 sentences, representing 7,324 minutes (over 120 hours) of spontaneous dialogs.
+The dialogs have been recorded, transcribed and edited in several interlinked layers: audio recordings, automatic (z-layer) and manual transcripts (w-layer) and manually reconstructed text (m-layer).
+These layers were part of the first version of the corpus (PDTSC 1.0).
+Version 2.0 is extended by an automatic dependency parser at the analytical (a-layer) and by the manual annotation of “deep” syntax at the tectogrammatical layer (t-layer), which contains semantic roles and relations as well as annotation of coreference.
+Table 1 shows the inclusion and status of layers of annotation in both versions of the corpus.

 The corpus consists of two types of dialogs.
 First we used the Czech portion of the Malach project corpus.
 The Malach corpus consists of lightly moderated dialogs (testimonies) with Holocaust survivors, originally recorded for the Shoa memory project by the Shoa Visual History Foundation.
 The dialogs usually start with shorter turns but continue as longer monologues by the survivors, often showing emotion, disfluencies caused by recollecting interviewee’s distant memories, etc.

 The second portion of the corpus consists of dialogs that were recorded within the Companions project.
 The domain is reminiscing about personal photograph collections.
 The goal of this project was to create virtual companions that would be able to have a natural conversation with humans.
 The corpus was completely recorded in the Wizard-of-Oz setup; the interviewing speaker is an avatar on the computer screen, which is controlled by a human in a different room.
 The interviewee is a user of a system that is designed to discuss his photographs with him.
-The user does not know that the avatar is controlled by a human and believes it is real artifical intelligence he interacts with.
-Domain-identical dialogs were created also in English (PDTSE 1.0), allowing comparison with the Czech data,
+The user does not know that the avatar is controlled by a human and believes it is real artificial intelligence he interacts with.

 Layers of annotation